mercedesb/Notes/BlogIdeas.md

   - Consulting, hair salon
   - ~Consulting, preschool~
   - ~Estimating/project planning, road construction~
+- Effectively moderates meetings
+- Feedback as a skill

 #### Other
 - ~Writing a Crochet Pattern is like Writing Code~